Conformally equivariant quantization for spinning particles: Introduction

 \section{Introduction}

 Whereas there exists a pseudo-classical model for the spinning particle, due to Berezin and Marinov \cite{BMa77}, quantization is scarcely developed in that setting.
 We propose in this paper a natural extension of the conformally equivariant quantization for spinning particles, so that it is valued in spinor differential operators.
 We start this introduction with the concept of quantization and especially of conformally equivariant quantization of cotangent bundles as introduced in \cite{DLO99}.
-Then, we review the formalism of pseudo-classical spinning particle and the known quantizations in that context.
+Then, we review the Hamiltonian formalism for pseudo-classical spinning particles and known quantizations for such systems.
 Finally we present our main results and detail the content of the paper.

 The prototypical example of quantization is the one of cotangent bundles $T^*M$, endowed with their canonical symplectic structure.
-The quantum phase space $\calH$ is then given by the Hilbert space of square integrable functions on the smooth manifold $M$.
-The functions on $T^*M$ are expected to have a linear operator on $\calH$ as quantum counterpart.
-In particular, we call quantization of $T^*M$ a linear map $\cQ:\Pol(T^*M)\rightarrow\D(M)$, valued in the space of differential operators $\D(M)$ and which is the inverse of a full symbol map.
-The algebra of polynomial fiberwise functions $\Pol(T^*M)$, or equivalently the algebra of symmetric tensors $\Ga(\cS TM)$, identifies to the graded algebra of symbols associated to $\D(M)$.
-Via the principal symbol map, it inherits of a Poisson bracket and an Hamilonian action of vector fields.
-The first one coincide with the canonical Poisson bracket on functions of $T^*M$, or with the Schouten bracket on $\Ga(\cS TM)$, and the second one with the natural $\Vect(M)$-action on $\Pol(T^*M)\cong\Ga(\cS TM)$.
+A quantization is then a linear map between a subalgebra of smooth functions on $T^*M$ and a subalgebra of linear operators acting on the Hilbert space $\rL^2(M)$ of square integrable functions on $M$.
+Here, we focus on the algebra $\D(M)$ of scalar differential operators on $M$, which is filtered by the order of derivations.
+Its associated graded algebra of symbols identifies with the algebra $\Pol(T^*M)$ of fiberwise polynomial functions on $T^*M$, or equivalently with the algebra of symmetric tensors $\Ga(\cS TM)$.
+As a result, we call quantization of $T^*M$ a linear map $\cQ:\Pol(T^*M)\rightarrow\D(M)$ which is the inverse of a full symbol map.
+Via the principal symbol maps, the algebras $\Pol(T^*M)\cong\Ga(\cS TM)$ inherit from $\D(M)$ a Poisson bracket and a Hamilonian action of vector fields.
+The bracket coincides with the canonical Poisson bracket on $\Pol(T^*M)$, while the action is the natural $\Vect(M)$-action on $\Pol(T^*M)\cong\Ga(\cS TM)$.